 In addition to re-selling the same service, your delivery message is also a great time to cross sell related services.
 Your chance of landing the sale will increase the more personalized you can make the offer.

 For example, imagine you are an SEO freelancer who just delivered a guest post backlink to a client.
-You can assume that they are trying to rank their website, so you include a short sales pitch for your social signals package as well.
+You can assume that they are trying to rank their website, so you include a short sales pitch for your social media package as well.

 #6 Include a Bonus